-Designing with Patterns: Best Practices
+Designing with Patterns: Best Practices for Bird Safe Glass

-Patterns on bird friendly glass present a second consideration: the pattern’s direction.
+Patterns on bird safe glass present a second consideration: the pattern’s direction.
 Patterns fall into two categories.
 Non-directional patterns look the same when rotated 90°, whereas directional patterns look different when they’re rotated.
 A linear stripe pattern is an example of a directional pattern.

 If the architect specifies a pattern with lines running two inches apart horizontally, the fabricator has to cut all glass sheets with the pattern running horizontally.
 Even if there’s enough glass to yield two sheets by rotating the sheet, it’s wasted because the pattern won’t run in the intended direction.
 On the other hand, if the architect specifies a non-directional dot pattern based on a square grid, the etched glass sheet can be rotated to yield the maximum number of sheets.